-Did you ever think what does algae eat to become more and more in strength?
+Did you ever think what does algae eat to gain more strength?
 Although algae can look great in your aquarium, they only look good in small amounts; it’s easy for algae to spread out of control and this is why you need to keep its growth in check.
-In this article, we will discuss the algae eating fish in the home aquarium for beginners and what does algae eat or what do algae eat to survive.
+In this article, we will discuss the algae eating fish in the home aquarium for beginners and what do algae eat or what do algae eat to survive.

-When you introduce freshwater algae eater fishes into your aquarium setup, make sure that your aquarium filtration is up to the mark which can prevent your tank from having excessive algae production.
+When you introduce freshwater algae eater fishes into your aquarium setup, ensure that your aquarium filtration is up to the mark which can prevent your tank from having excessive algae production.
 There are different freshwater algae eaters to choose from, such as snails, shrimps, and algae eating fish.
-They are cheap and will help increase the variety of aquatic wildlife in your tank and at the same time, they keep your freshwater fish tank clean.
+They are cheap and will help increase the variety of aquatic wildlife in your tank, and at the same time, they keep your freshwater fish tank clean.

 Listed below are the best freshwater algae eater fishes that you can introduce straight away.

 The first edition in our list of what does algae eat (or what do algae eat), regarding effectiveness is Siamese Algae Eater.
 Siamese algae eater tops the list; not only are they low maintenance but they are also beautiful in appearance.
 They also have persistent cleaning abilities.
 Along with the algae that grow in your tank, the Siamese algae eater will also feed on fish food pellets, vegetables, flake food and live food like bloodworms.

 The Siamese algae eater fish grows up to two inches lengthwise, these persistent algae predators are perfect for tanks of all sizes and they are non-aggressive which means that they will live harmoniously with other fish species.
 However, they can get territorial if species of their kind surround them.
 So, it’s suggested to keep the school to a minimum of five fish.